 The photo below was taken by Peter Vanvliet at the 2013 NASG Convention, showing Alan supervising the little boy operating the switching engine.
 Several onlookers were video-recording the action.

-When Alan retired in 2017, he took the layout to Des Plaines Hobbies, where it has been prominently displayed in the store's window.
+When Alan retired in 2017, he took the layout to Des Plaines Hobbies, where it has been prominently displayed in the store's window, as of last reporting.